fnachon/LigandMPNN/README.md

 pip3 install -r requirements.txt
 ```
 ### For Mac users
-To run on GPU on a Mac (Apple Silicon) and the "Metal Performance Shaders", install the mps-enabled version with:
+To run on the GPU on a Mac (Apple Silicon) using "Metal Performance Shaders", install the mps-enabled version with:

 ```
 git clone https://github.com/fnachon/LigandMPNN.git